The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 What is magnitude?

-Apparent magnitude is used to classify the observed brightness of a star or object in the sky.
+Apparent magnitude is used to classify the observed brightness of a star or object as seen from Earth.
 For very bright objects, the value is negative, while for very faint objects, it is positive.
-The lower the value, the brighter the object appears in the sky.
+The lower the value, the brighter the object appears.

-In our Night Sky Map, an object is shown to be visible by the naked eye if its magnitude is less than 5, visible by using binoculars if it has a magnitude of 5–10, and visible by telescope if it is above 10.
+In our Night Sky Map, an object is shown to be visible by the naked eye if its apparent magnitude is less than 5, visible by using binoculars if it has an apparent magnitude of 5–10, and visible by telescope if it is above 10.
 What is visible by the eye will vary slightly based on eyesight, in addition to atmospheric conditions.

 Note: Apparent magnitude is not the same as eclipse magnitude.